 - ensuring appropriate clinical skills via induction sessions, including promoting options for students to build upon their research interests as part of their clinical training where possible, such as through electives, PEP and support in applying for foundation training/SFP.
 Induction sessions will not be MB-PhD specific and will be part of the standard induction for the student's returning year.
 It is essential that students engage with induction following their time out from the MBChB programme. - working alongside placement teams so that students are placed in appropriate 'blocks' around their viva and there is minimal disruption.
 Returning students can put in placement-related requests via their returning Hospital Programme Leads to support viva prep, e.g. not having to undertake remote placements during the initial months of their return or avoiding undertaking week-long placements in Year 4 arranged around viva time.
-Students can use their 1Med Programme Handbook to access the details of their Hospital Programme Leads and/or administrative staff and should contact them in the Spring before their return to the MBChB to maximise the chance of their request being accommodated. - supporting students applying for 'approved absences' when MCRC finds suitable opportunities for presenting at conferences. - using Centre contacts to provide links with research institutions for electives and sharing knowledge and links to foundation training options which would complement the PhD field.
+UoM students can use their 1Med Programme Handbook to access the details of their Hospital Programme Leads and/or administrative staff and should contact them in the Spring before their return to the MBChB to maximise the chance of their request being accommodated.
+UoL students should access equivalent information via medicine-placements@leeds.ac.uk.
+At UoL, clinical skills teams run annual induction sessions which can be hosted for returning intercalators.
+Please contact MCRCTraining@manchester.ac.uk for further information.

+- supporting students applying for 'approved absences' when MCRC finds suitable opportunities for presenting at conferences. - using Centre contacts to provide links with research institutions for electives and sharing knowledge and links to foundation training options which would complement the PhD field.